These fluffy vegan donuts are delectable without being overly sweet and are sure to satisfy all your donut cravings.

 - Suitable for baking or frying - The choice is yours!
 When fried, they become crisp on the outside with a slightly denser center.
 When baked they become light and pillowy!

 - Customizable - If you're not a fan of pistachio, you can fill them with dairy-free nutella, strawberry jam, chocolate ganache, lemon curd, or even a combination to mix things up!

 Here's everything you need to make this fluffy vegan donut recipe:

 - Sweetened Condensed Coconut Milk - Vegan condensed milk is used to sweeten the pastry cream and donut batter, it also acts as the donut glaze.
 I use Nature's Charm and their new squeezy bottle makes it super easy to pour and glaze the donuts, without having to open or waste an entire can.

 - Instant Yeast - Make sure your dried yeast is "instant" (aka quick rise).
-This activates more quickly than active yeast, which means the doughnuts don't need to prove for very long during the second rise.
-I
+I use this here and for vegan cinnamon rolls as it activates more quickly than active yeast, which means the doughnuts don't need to prove for very long during the second rise.

 - Cornstarch - This is the thickening agent for the homemade pistachio pastry cream.
 You can opt for arrowroot starch instead.
 Both of these act as an egg-replacer in vegan custard recipes.